DRY HEAT DAMAGE

 Next time you see a circus strongman lifting a piano, think about the feat of strength that goes on inside a piano.
-A typical piano may have 215 strings, each of which bears a tension equivalent to the weight of an adult person.
-The main problem with many of the pianos was that the wrestpins, (tuning pins) being fixed in wood, were becoming too loose, and huge numbers of pianos were written off in a period of a very few years.
+A typical piano may have about 210 strings, each of which bears a tension equivalent to THE WEIGHT OF AN ADULT PERSON.
+The main problem with many of the pianos was that the wrestpins, (tuning pins) being fixed in wood, were becoming too loose, and huge numbers of old pianos were written off in a period of a very few years.

 Even the concept of “loose pins” is misleading, it is the wood around them that causes the trouble, and it really is quite amazing that the plank puts up with having over 200 holes drilled into it.
 Amid a confusion of conflicting advice about temperature, humidity, designs of iron frames, the myth of wear actually being caused by the process of tuning, and talk of dishes of water and various other alleged cure-alls, I realised that because the main problem was loose wrestpins, the real answers would lie in testing the pins accurately, and assessing the rate at which they deteriorated.
 The way to do this was to obtain a sensitive, low-range torque wrench that measured the RESISTANCE TO UNWINDING.

-The best tools for the job of testing pins are preset torque wrenches, because the tuner can easily apply a standard test for the loosest pins on a whole piano without disturbing the majority of pins.
-A Britool low-range torque wrench with settings down to 20 inchpounds is useful if fitted with a tuning bit, but Britool also make a torque screwdriver mainly for even finer measurement, pictured below.
+The best tools for the job of testing pins are preset torque wrenches, because the tuner can easily apply a standard test to find the loosest pins on a whole piano without disturbing the majority of pins.
+A Britool low-range torque wrench with settings down to 20 inchpounds is useful if fitted with a tuning bit, but Britool also make a torque screwdriver, mainly intended for even finer measurement, pictured below.

 Another useful application for this tool is in achieving consistent tuning of drum heads.